 I am a 13th lineal descendant of Pocahontas.
 What does that even mean?
-It’s taken me most of my life to grow into both the perceived-royalty and the inherent responsibility of that title.
+It’s taken me most of my life to “come out” about this lineage as I sensed it was complicated.
+Today I am exploring the tangled skein of the US origins in a shared conversation with Lakota activist Chas Jewett.

-And I created MYOGA.
-A deep respect for roots is evident in the foundation practices, MYOGA Basics.
+I mention my ancestry, which is primarily Scots/English with this smallest dash of Powhatan, because I have a deep respect for roots, which is evident in the foundation practices I teach, MYOGA Basics.
 A reverence for the spirallic nature of existence is seen in the MYOGA Seasons.
 And when we learn to move from firm foundations and yet dynamically roll through changes, we are gifted with greater freedom to unfold, as in MYOGA Flows.
 Sometimes we benefit from Sounds or Restores.
 And for those who are blessed to conceive, there’s Mamas.

 I was born in my ancestral homeland, along the Chesapeake Bay of Virginia.
 I was raised in the northeast—Pennsylvania and New Jersey–and went to Cornell University in upstate New York.
 New York City was the last place I lived in the US before heading to India in 1999, where I lived for 2 years.